 John Orr, Professor

-John A. Orr is Professor of Electrical and Computer Engineering.
-He has also served as Dean of Undergraduate Studies and as Provost at Worcester Polytechnic Institute.
-Dr. Orr joined the faculty of WPI in 1977 and served as head of the Electrical and Computer Engineering department from 1988 to 2003.
-He received the BS and PhD degrees in Electrical Engineering from the University of Illinois-Urbana-Champaign, and the MS degree in EE from Stanford University.
-At WPI Dr. Orr's research interests span several aspects of digital signal processing.
-Recent work is in the area of positioning systems, particularly precision personnel location, and he maintains an interest in signal processing applied to power systems.
-His other professional interest is in the area of engineering education where he has been involved in curriculum development at both the undergraduate and graduate levels as well as in assessment and accreditation activities.
-Dr. Orr is a member of the ABET Engineering Accreditation Commission and is a Fellow of the IEEE.
+John A. Orr is Professor of Electrical and Computer Engineering at Worcester Polytechnic Institute.
+He served as Provost of WPI from 2007 through 2010 and prior to this he held the position of Dean of Undergraduate Studies.
+He served as head of the Electrical and Computer Engineering department from 1988 to 2003.
+Dr. Orr received the BS and PhD degrees in Electrical Engineering from the University of Illinois, Urbana-Champaign, and the MS degree in Electrical Engineering from Stanford University.
+Dr. Orr's research interests span several aspects of digital signal processing, including applications to indoor navigation systems, and to power quality.
+His other professional interests are in the areas of engineering education and sustainability.
+He chairs the WPI Task Force on Sustainability.
+Dr. Orr is a member of the Executive Committee of the ABET Engineering Accreditation Commission and an ABET-EAC team chair.
+He is a Fellow of the IEEE and of the American Society for Engineering Education, and President of IEEE-HKN, the ECE academic honor society.

 Alfredo DiMauro, Assoc AIA joined WPI in May 2007 as Assistant Vice President for Facilities.
 Prior to that, Fred served for 10 years as Campus Planner and Assistant Director of Facilities Services at Skidmore College.
 He brings much energy, creativity, and excitement to WPI.
 His work at Skidmore allowed him to focus on creative problem-solving in the areas of planning, design, and construction, and on pursuing sustainability into a standard approach for building construction and renovation.
 He was a guest lecturer there in the First Year Experience, organized a regional conference on sustainability, and served on the Student Government Association's Integrity Board for Judicial Affairs.
 He is an associate member of the American Institute of Architects and member of the Society for College & University Planning.
 He has 13 years of experience in healthcare design focused on the effect of the physical environment on the healing process, and he was instructed on clowning for sick children by Dr Patch Adams.